lupyuen/lupyuen.github.io/src/dashboard.md

 # Appendix: Ingest the GitHub Gists

-_What's with the GitHub Gists and GitLab Snippets_
+_What's with the GitHub Gists and GitLab Snippets?_

 We have a [__NuttX Build Farm__](https://lupyuen.org/articles/ci2) hosted at home (pic above).
 Our Build Farm will build NuttX all day, and record the __Build Logs__ into GitHub Gists or GitLab Snippets.
 We run the script below to ingest the Build Logs into NuttX Dashboard. [(Remember to set GitLab Token)](https://lupyuen.org/articles/dashboard#set-the-github-token)